-- the balance sheet as at 31 December 2021; - the statement of income and expenses for the year then ended; and - the notes, comprising the accounting policies and other explanatory information.
+- the balance sheet as at 31 December 2022; - the statement of income and expenses for the year ended December 31, 2022; and - the notes, comprising a summary of the accounting policies applied and other explanatory information.

 The financial reporting framework applied in the preparation of the financial statements is Part 9 of Book 2 of the Dutch Civil Code.